c-hudson/muddler/README.md

    d. ./muddler <options>

    Options:
       --noconsole        : disable the text based console and enable the web/websocket server.
       --password         : specify the password for the websocket interface.
       --port             : specify the port for the web server.
 The websocket server will be one port number higher.
+      --remote=host:port : Specify the remote muddler websocket host/port
+                           to connect to.
 ```
 # Quick Start

 ```
    Basic Commands:
-      /add <world> [<user> <password] <address> <port>
+      /add [-s] <world> [<user> <password] <address> <port>
          Define a world so that muddler can connect with it.
-If a user and password are supplied, the user will be logged into at startup /ssl <world> [<user> <password] <address> <port>
+If a user and password are supplied, the user will be logged into at startup Using the -s option will use an ssl connection /world <world>
-         Same as /add but will connect via SSL.
-      /world <world>
          Connect to an already defined world or switch to that world if the world has already ben opened.
 This can be done with the up/down